 Hooding Frequently Asked Questions

-A: The Hooding ceremony is a special recognition for graduates receiving a final master’s degree or a Ph.D.
-Unlike the Commencement ceremony, all candidates are individually recognized at the Hooding ceremony.
-As with Commencement, all faculty and students wear academic regalia.
-Ph.D. candidates may receive their hood from a faculty member, usually their adviser, who participates in the ceremony with them.
-Students receiving a Master’s degree will be hooded by the chief marshal.
-The Hooding ceremony is for graduate students only and does not replace Commencement.
-The Commencement ceremony, held the next day, includes graduate and undergraduate students and is the official conferring of degrees.
-The hooding of doctoral and master’s candidates prior to commencement is an honored and special tradition at Princeton.
-For many it symbolizes the culmination of graduate studies and the transition from student to colleague.
-It is our belief that this deserves special recognition in addition to commencement.
+A: The Hooding Ceremony is a special recognition for graduates receiving a final master’s degree or a Ph.D.
+All candidates are individually recognized at the Hooding Ceremony, whereas at Commencement students cannot be recognized individually.
+As with Commencement, all faculty and students wear academic regalia at Hooding.
+Ph.D. candidates may receive their hood from a faculty member (usually their adviser), who participates in the ceremony with them, or from the chief marshal.
+Students receiving a master’s degree will be hooded by the chief marshal.
+The Hooding Ceremony is for graduate students only and does not replace Commencement.
+The Commencement Ceremony, held the next day, includes graduate and undergraduate students and is the official conferring of degrees.
+The hooding of doctoral and master’s candidates prior to Commencement is an honored and special tradition at Princeton.
+For many participants it symbolizes the culmination of graduate studies and the degree receipient's transition from student to colleague.

 Q: What happens if it rains?